GenericMale/protonvpn-docker/README.md

         file: protonvpn.auth
 ```

-To connect another container to the VPN, use `network_mode: service:protonvpn` on the other container, for example:
+To connect a container to the VPN, use `network_mode: service:protonvpn` on the other container, for example:

 ```yaml
 services: